• Menu

 Address: 485 Adelaide Street Brisbane

-Located in the heart of Brisbane’s CBD (Central Business District), Meriton Suites Adelaide Street, Brisbane offer 74 levels of spacious suites with floor-to-ceiling windows.
+Located in the heart of Brisbane’s CBD (Central Business District), Meriton Suites Adelaide Street, Brisbane offers 74 levels of spacious suites with floor-to-ceiling windows.
 Facilities include an indoor heated swimming pool, a hot tub, a sauna and a fitness centre.
 Guests enjoy unlimited free WiFi at the property.

 Latest Guest review:

 “The view was amazing and the location is great.
-The apartment was very spacious and well furnished.
+The apartment was very spacious and well-furnished.
 The kids enjoyed the pool area.
 The staff at reception were always helpful and kind.”

 The Sofitel Hotel located in the heart of the CBD at 249 Turbot Street is a 5 star luxury hotel offering an outdoor pool and a day spa.